moshee/airlift/airlift-server/README.md

 with no system dependencies apart from maybe libc for networking.
 Just download (or clone and build), add to your init system of choice, and run.

 You can choose to run it behind a frontend server or standalone.
-Currently it doesn't support SSL/TLS standalone, but it's planned.

 ### Installing

-Pick a binary:
+#### If you just want a binary

        | linux      | darwin
 -------|------------|------------